ST-TOMAS-Workshop/stm32u5_workshop/lpbam/handson/step1/handson2.md

 ---

-## 3 -PWR ##
+# 3 -PWR

-**SMPS will be enabled here to achieve best power consumption performance even in run mode.
-Smart Run Domain Debug pins will also be selected**
+**SMPS will be enabled here to achieve best power consumption performance even in run mode**

 1. From Debug Pins tab flag select the three options note that PA5,PA6,PA7 appears in GPIO Settings tab
 2. Select SMPS as Power Regulator from Power Saving tab